 Media is not only an essay-based subject, it also includes the creation of a media product.
-However, you do need to write well, and therefore need at least a grade 5 in English Literature or English Language.
+Minimum of 5 grade 4s's to include English: Grade 4.

 You will follow the Edexcel L3 BTEC Extended Certificate in Creative Digital Media Production: